What's the Best Dog Food for French Bulldogs?

 Comical, affectionate, alert, stubborn, loving

-Health Considerations for French Bulldogs
+Health Considerations

 Allergies

-The French Bulldog is prone to a number of different ailments which can affect the stomach and the skin.
+The French Bulldogs is prone to a number of different ailments which can affect the stomach and the skin.
 Recurring allergies are one of these issues.
 Allergies can be food-related or environmental.
 Any allergies that are linked to specific food ingredients can often be managed with a switch to a limited ingredient diet that is free from common allergens.
 Among the foods we recommend are:

 Intervertebral disc disease

 Intervertebral disc disease is an inherited disorder which results in deep pain and can eventually cause complete paralysis in French Bulldogs.
 This condition occurs when discs in the spine become dislodged, swollen, or aggravated.
 This can occur organically or as the result of an injury to the spine.
-Keeping the French Bulldog at a healthy weight can help prevent discs from slipping out of position.
+Keeping the French Bulldogs at a healthy weight can help prevent discs from slipping out of position.

 Pyoderma